smartlegionlab/smartrandom/README.md

 ## What is news:

+smartrandom 0.2.0 - new improved version of the library.

 > WARNING!
 This version is not backward compatible with previous versions.

 - Completely rewritten and improved code.